input-output-hk/io-sim/CONTRIBUTING.md

 Both `ppTrace` and `ppTrace_` are strict.
 They evaluate the trace before they produce any result, thus they are not useful when your trace diverges.
-This can happen if evaluation encounters unhandled exception e.g. one of assertion fires (either internal or otherwise).
+This can happen if the evaluation encounters an unhandled exception e.g. an assertion fires (either internal or otherwise).
 In that case, instead of `ppTrace` you can use `Data.Trace.toList` and simply `traverse print` the list.
 This will give you the trace up to the point of failure.